WarrenDavies/imagejenerator/README.md

 `Image Jenerator` is an extensible Python framework designed to run various image generation models (like Stable Diffusion) through a unified, standardized pipeline.

 It takes care of the setup such as device management (CUDA/CPU), mixed-precision handling, and random seed generation.
-It also automatically generates performance logs including generation time, which you can use for benchmarking, and saves these to CSV.

 ## Requirements